Skip to main content

 • Limit locations: Reduce travel time between venues.

-• Trust your photographer: They know how to highlight elements of your wedding efficiently.
+• Trust your photographer: They know how to effectively highlight the key elements of your wedding.

-Allocate time for genuine interactions such as guests mingling, not just posed shots.
-Work on a time line with your wedding photographer before hand.
+Allocate time for genuine interactions, such as guests mingling, not just posed shots.
+Have a read of my guide on the 30/5 Wedding Photography Rule to help you chill on your wedding day!

 Recommendations